ItsMePhoenix/hello-world/README.md

 # hello-world
-learning to use the site
+I'm learning how to use this site.